 Lima.
 After an introductory lecture in the hotel, visit the Larco Herrera Museum with its famous collection of Moche and other pre-Inca ceramics.
 Continue in the afternoon to the National Museum of Archaeology, Anthropology and History with its collections of artefacts from Chavín, Nasca, Moche and Chimú cultures.
 Dinner overlooks the Huaca Pucllana, a vast adobe administrative and ceremonial centre of the Lima culture which flourished here at around 400 AD.

 Lima, Trujillo.
 Visit the heart of Colonial Lima (once the ‘City of the Kings’) to see the cathedral and the San Francisco Monastery with its Mudéjar church and important Spanish and Colonial art.
-In the afternoon fly north to Trujillo (LAN Airlines).
+In the afternoon fly north to Trujillo (LATAM Airlines).
 First of three nights in Trujillo.

 Trujillo.
 The Huaca de la Luna and Huaca del Sol the core of the ancient capital of the Moche empire.
 The former is adorned with superb polychrome reliefs indicative of its importance as a ritual and sacrificial centre.
 After lunch by the Pacific visit Chan Chan, the world’s largest adobe city and citadel of the Kingdom of Chimor for 500 years before its was destroyed by the Incas in 1470 ad.
 Its rich marine iconography reflects the importance of the sea to this civilisation.